 - Room C – Anatomy: How is the Human Body structured?

 - Room D – Physiology: How does the Human Body work?

 - Room E – Pathology: How does the Human Body malfunction?

-- A big modern Anatomical Theatre
+- A great modern Anatomical Theatre

-- Two rooms for temporary exhibitions
+Two rooms for thematic exhibitions.

 You will see medical instruments and both ancient and modern specimens, even some of anatomical pathology.